wp-plugins/easy-nutrition-facts-label/readme.txt

 This plugin creates a 'nutrition-label' custom post type which can be assigned to any page or post.

-You can also include a label with the shortcode 'nutrition-label' which generates a FDA-style nutrition label.
+Use the shortcode 'nutrition-label'to generate a FDA-style nutrition label.

+Developers can add do_shortcode('[nutrition-label]') to their templates so their clients can automatically assign labels to posts and pages.

 See http://en.wikipedia.org/wiki/Nutrition_facts_label for more information on nutrition labels.